ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                     - `name`: The name of the response header to match.
                     - `op`: The operator when matching, eq means equals, ne means not equals.
 Valid values are `eq` and `ne`.
                     - `value`: The value of the header, which is exactly matched.
         - `threshold`: The threshold that triggers the rate limit mitigations, combined with period.
 For example, threshold per period.
 Min value: 2, max value: 1000000.
         - `period`: The time, in seconds, to count matching traffic.
 If the count exceeds threshold within this period the action is performed.
-Min value:1, max value: 3600.
+Min value: 10, max value: 86400.
         - `action`: The action performed when the threshold of matched traffic within the period defined is exceeded.
             - `mode`: The type of action performed.
 Valid values are: `simulate`, `ban`, `challenge`, `js_challenge`.
             - `timeout`: The time, in seconds, as an integer to perform the mitigation action.
 Timeout be the same or greater than the period.
 This field is valid only when mode is `simulate` or `ban`.
 Min value: 10, max value: 86400.